trytriplex/triplex/packages/@triplex/editor/README.md

 # @triplex/editor

-This package contains code for the standalone Triplex app.
+This package contains code for the deprecated standalone Triplex app.